 How do I know if I need to take vitamin D?

 Everyone can benefit from it.
-It’s virtually impossible to have too much vitamin D, so supplementing is only going to help and not hurt!
+It’s virtually impossible to have too much of this vitamin in your system, so supplementing is only going to help and not hurt!

-That being said, vitamin D deficiencies are a super common occurrence, especially in women.
-Signs of deficiency include:
+That being said, deficiencies are a super common occurrence, especially in women.

 - Getting sick often